Thailand Travel Tips by Samui Explorer

 Alcohol Purchases

 Buddhist religious holidays also have a ban on alcoholic beverages in shops and bars.
-Depending on where you are in Thailand, alcohol can be served within a restaurant.
+Depending on your location in Thailand, restaurants may serve alcohol.

-Westerners order food in order of starter & main, and most expect to have those dishes received in that order, and for some reason find this so hard to bear.
+Westerners typically order their food in the order of starters and mains, and most of them expect to receive these dishes in that order.
+For some reason, they find this difficult to accept.

-The reason for this is simply because when Thais eat food together, the floor or table will be filled with numerous dishes, from soups, curries, noodles, chicken, or fish.
-They then will simply eat from the bowls, with everyone sharing.
+The reason for this is that when Thais eat together, they fill the floor or table with a variety of dishes such as soups, curries, noodles, chicken, or fish.
+They then simply eat from the bowls, with everyone sharing the food.

-The dishes that are available first are simply what is ready first, and so in some small local restaurants they do not understand this concept.
-One thing that is sure is that the food will be yum yum and prices will range from 60 THB to 80 THB.
+The dishes that are available first are simply those that are ready first, a concept that some small local restaurants may not fully grasp.
+There is no doubt that the food will be delicious, with prices ranging from 60 to 80 THB.

-So don’t be angered by this; embrace it, peeps.
+Don’t let this anger you; instead, embrace it, my friends.
 After all, didn’t you travel to Thailand for a new experience?

-Another regular one is to be waiting a long time for a dish when other dishes have arrived.
-This generally means that they have run out of an ingredient, and someone has been sent to a local market on a scooter to purchase.
+Another common issue is having to wait a long time for a dish, even when other dishes have already arrived.
+This typically indicates a shortage of an ingredient, prompting someone to ride a scooter to the local market to make a purchase.

 I have found that a percentage of Westerners travel to Thailand with this entitled attitude, as if they are above the Thai people.
 In restaurants and bars, they show/express a very bad attitude when communicating with staff.
-Showing anger if a member of staff doesn’t understand!
+When a staff member doesn’t grasp the situation, they display anger!

 This is wrong on all levels; DO NOT be that person.